aws/aws-cdk/packages/@aws-cdk/aws-codebuild/README.md

 ```

 **Note**: when a CodeBuild Action in a Pipeline has more than one output, it
-will only use the `secondary-artifacts` field of the buildspec, never the
+only uses the `secondary-artifacts` field of the buildspec, never the
 primary output specification directly under `artifacts`.
 Because of that, it
 pays to name even your primary output artifact on the Pipeline, like we did
 above, so that you know what name to use in the buildspec.